MartaLopesGomes/OrtAn/README.md

 ## Restrictive Search

-In this step, OrthoAnnotator performs a restrictive search only between the orthogroups and groups of functions from the database that we find to be possibly related in the first step.
+In this step, OrtAn performs a restrictive search only between the orthogroups and groups of functions from the database that we find to be possibly related in the first step.

 Run ```restrictive_search -h``` to see the usage of this command.